 There is free parking at the Garden (except during the Luminaria event).
 Bus and limousine parking is available in designated areas.
 RV parking is available on weekdays only.

 An extensive brick pathway system makes much of the Garden accessible and enjoyable from wheelchairs and strollers.
 Some pathways have less accessible surfaces (grass, wood chips, gravel, uneven surfaces, natural areas), and there are some areas with steep grades where assistance is recommended for wheelchairs.
+In 2017, because of construction activities at the Garden, some portions of the brick pathways have been temporarily replaced with road crush, a compacted gravel surface.

 The Garden has a small collection of wheelchairs and strollers that can be borrowed, at no cost, on a first-come, first-serve basis.
 We are not able to guarantee availability.